zuri-training/Herringpp-Chunkman/README.md

 ## Acknowledgements

-Special Thanks to Zuri Training team and all members of team Team Herringpp
+Special Thanks to Zuri Training Team and all members of Team Herringpp

 ## Authors